 Are we really a Team?Looking back a couple of years ago, I had a chance to work with the great team.
 Yes!
 They are a great team, but not from the beginning…that was a broken team when I came.

 – The team used Scrum but the Transparency was lost.
-Development Team hid issues from Product Owner when he came to ask.
+Developer hid issues from Product Owner when he came to ask.
 They said: “All good!”, but actually, they were deep in Bugs & Impediments and couldn’t deliver working software.

 – Team complained about the goal was changed frequently by the Product Owner.

-– Disappointment appeared between the Development Team and Product Owner every Sprint Review.
+– Disappointment appeared between the Developer and Product Owner every Sprint Review.

 – The higher manager started to doubt about quality and progress.
 Therefore, they pushed more and more pressure on the team and asked for more reports.
 This action didn’t help to improve the situation but only made it more terrible.